HOW TO SPEND TWO WEEKS IN SWITZERLAND

 Another great option is to go on a Freddie Mercury walking tour, exploring the town and the surrounding areas that were significant to the late singer’s life and legacy.

 Freddie Mercury lived in Montreux for many years and recorded some of his most iconic songs at the Mountain Studios, located in the town.
-The walking tour takes you to many of these significant locations, offering a unique and fun experience for fans of Queen and Freddie Mercury.

 If you’re looking for a wonderful way to spend an afternoon at Lake Geneva, consider exploring the stunning Lavaux area.
 This UNESCO World Heritage site boasts an impressive 800 hectares of terraced vineyards, making it Switzerland’s largest contiguous vineyard region.